LukaLavs/Mathematical-Models-for-Finance/README.md

 # Financial Models for Financial Analysis

-This repository contains a collection of **quantitative finance models** aimed at helping you analyze, optimize, and forecast financial data.
+This repository contains a collection of **quantitative finance models**.
+This project is meant as a study of the models and their applications in practice.
+Perhaps not all the models are coded optimally or correctly.
 The current models include:

 - **Markowitz Portfolio Optimization**
 - **Binomial Option Pricing Model (CRR, Jarrow-Rudd, Tian)**
 - **Black-Scholes Option Pricing Model**

-These models are implemented in Python, and they are designed to be easy to use and adaptable for various financial applications.
+These models are implemented in Python.

 ---